 One of the leading studies that demonstrate the effectiveness of school start time on automobile crashes was done at Eastern Virginia Medical School (EVMS).
 They compared two local schools, a Chesapeake high school, which started at 8:45 a.m. and a Virginia Beach high school starting at 7:20 a.m.
 The study showed car crash rates were significantly higher with teenagers who started earlier compared to those with the later start time.

 The American Academy of Sleep Medicine is advising parents and local school boards to work together to implement high school start times that allow teenagers to get the recommended nine hours of nightly sleep to reach their full potential.

 If your teen is getting an adequate amount of sleep each night but still feels sleepy during the day, a sleep disorder may be the culprit.
 There are a few sleep-related disorders that can explain excessive daytime sleepiness, including Obstructive Sleep Apnea (OSA) and narcolepsy.

 OSA occurs when the tissue in the back of the throat collapses during sleep, keeping air from the lungs and causing you to wake up, disturbing your sleep.

 Narcolepsy is a sleep disorder that causes people to feel extremely tired during the day.
 Other symptoms may include cataplexy, a sudden attack of weakness triggered by strong emotion.

-If you’re concerned your teenager has a sleep-related disorder, contact your primary care physician or a sleep medicine specialist for more information.
+If you’re concerned that your teen has a sleep-related disorder or their sleep health, contact your primary care physician or a sleep medicine specialist for more information.